The 20 Best Familial Periodic Paralysis Doctors in The United Kingdom

 London, ENG, GB

-James Burge practices in London, United Kingdom.
+James Burge practices practicing medicine in London, United Kingdom.
 Mr. Burge is rated as an Experienced expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Myotonia Congenita, Amyotonia Congenita, Familial Periodic Paralysis, and Paramyotonia Congenita.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Amyotonia Congenita, Myotonia Congenita, Familial Periodic Paralysis, and Paramyotonia Congenita.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.